utfpr-gp/reclama-guarapuava-oficial-front/README.md

       | core |
              | interceptor  --all request and errors interceptos
-             | data-service  --all services (where
+             | data-service  --all services who make requests to server (where
                       | AbstractService  --all services must to extends this abstract class
+             | service --all services where do not make requests to server
              | core.module.ts   -- imported ONLY in root module!
 This module are a Singleton  DO NOT import in another module

       | layout
+             | app-loader -- spinner when page load
              | footer
              | navbar
       | model  --all models